 The key to insure their satisfaction is to actually listen to them.
 Do not assume that they are pleased just because you think your school provides good education.
 Instead, make sure that the parents know how to contact you if they want to and that you are always available if the students need you.

-Using Skolera – LMS can make communication with parents a lot easier.
+Using Skolera the best learning management software for schools – can make communication with parents a lot easier.
 Parents can now communicate with teachers and supervisors through the Skolera – LMS mobile app for parents.